murex/mikado-testbuilders-kata/docs/references/Test_Data_Builders.md

 Another approach that can help reduce duplication in the tests is by using Tests Constants.
 Those constants can be initialized:
 1. using the Test Data Builder or calling constructor directly
-1. in a separate class or the Test Class it self.
+1. in a separate class or the Test Class itself.

 For example, we can initialize the instances of France and Germany this way: